Senior Prep – Years 7 and 8

 Scholarship (Year 7 entry)

 The School offers five different types of scholarship for pupils joining in Year 7.
-These are Foundation, Music, Drama, Art, Design Technology and Sport..
+These are Foundation, Music, Drama, Art and Sport.
 For those applicants who show considerable academic promise, but not of the standard required for Scholarship, an Academic Exhibition may be offered.
 Awards made at 11+ carry on to the Senior School until such time as the pupil leaves Dean Close.
 Awards are subject to good behaviour, academic endeavour and commitment to the whole life of the School.
 They are rarely revoked or reduced; however, they are reviewed annually.

 The number of individual awards made each year depends solely on the calibre of the candidates.